 6. Share a time when you had to admit an obvious mistake to a customer?

 Everybody makes mistakes, whether it be individuals or companies.
 Admitting a fault shows humility and accountability.
-Good candidates will be able to walk you through how they own up to their own or their company’s mistake, how they maintain a positive language, and what step they took to make things right for the customer.
+Good candidates will be able to walk you through how they own up to their own or their company’s mistakes, how they maintain a positive language, and what steps they took to make things right for the customer.

 7. Tell me a time when you handled a frustrated customer?